5306 Ballard Ave NW, Seattle, WA 206-403-1148

 Researchers often explain that what constitutes trauma is more about your response to the event than the event itself.
 If something happened to you that was significant to you, then it is important.
 Most likely, your most stressful life experiences have changed your perception about how life works, and have become obstacles for you when you are in similar situations.

-EMDR Therapy In Seattle, WA
+EMDR Therapy in Seattle, WA

 EMDR therapy is a powerful and effective treatment for trauma, anxiety, phobias, and depression.
-By reprocessing traumatic memories and reframing negative beliefs with one of our experienced Washington clinicians, EMDR therapy can help you reduce unwanted symptoms of stress and improve your quality of life.
+By reprocessing traumatic memories and reframing negative beliefs with one of our experienced Seattle therapists, EMDR therapy can help you reduce unwanted symptoms of stress and improve your quality of life.
 If you’re a Seattle resident and would like to get started with an EMDR therapist near you, contact us today.
 We will connect you with one of our skilled therapists in our Ballard office or online who is looking forward to working with you.

 In-Person and Online Therapy